Complete Neurological Care

 Adult and Child Neurology & Epileptology located in New York & New Jersey & Florida

 Neuropathy is more common than you may realize and causes ongoing pain in 7-10% of the population.
 The skilled physicians at Complete Neurological Care can determine the cause of your neuropathic symptoms and develop an integrative plan that supports nerve healing and alleviates your pain.
-Schedule an appointment online or call the office in Passaic, New Jersey; Valley Stream or Hicksville, New York; or the offices in Forest Hills or Astoria, Queens, and the Financial District, Midtown, or Washington Heights in Manhattan, New York City.
+Schedule an appointment online or call the office in Passaic, New Jersey; Valley Stream or Hicksville, New York; or the offices in or Astoria, Queens, and the Financial District, Midtown, or in Manhattan, New York City.

 Neuropathy Q & A